muzammilkazmi86/Git_jenkins_Pipe/Readme.md

 1. Create a kubectl configuration file in your ~/.kube directory as ~/.kube/config-eks: mkdir ~/.kube touch ~/.kube/config-eks
-2. Add the file to the $KUBECONFIG environment variable so that kubectl is able to find it: export KUBECONFIG=~/.kube/config-eks
-3. Fill the file with the following contents, replacing the placeholders shown as follows:
+2. Fill the file with the following contents, replacing the placeholders shown as follows:
      - Replace API-SERVER-ENDPOINT: API server endpoint obtained from the cluster.
      - Replace CA-DATA: certificate authority data obtained from the cluster.
      - Replace CLUSTER-NAME: name of AWS EKS cluster.